This post may contain affiliate links (read more)

 So have a gander, and see if any of the tips below can help you manage your routines a bit more efficiently and help you be more productive.

 You might also enjoy…8 Tips For an Organised and Decluttered Kitchen

 What can you prepare in advance to make your day/week a little easier?
-We get our food shopping delivered on a Sunday and I will try to batch cook lunches and prep meals for the week to free up our weekday evenings and to minimise the temptations of buying lunch out.
+We get our food shopping delivered on a Sunday.
+I will try to batch cook lunches and prep meals for the week.
+This frees up our weekday evenings and minimises the temptations of buying lunch out.

 Perhaps you could decide on your clothes for the week/next day and iron them or lay them out ready.
 Pack your gym kit the night before.
 Batch prep a big tub of overnight oats so your breakfast is ready for the week.
 Mornings are busy, try to think what you can do to make them easier.

-It is probably the last thing you want to do, especially if you’ve got kids or you’re not getting the best sleep (trust me, I know) but having just half hour to yourself before the rest of the house wakes up sets your day off right.
-On a good day, I’ll go to the gym but sometimes I’ll just take myself downstairs make a cup of tea and read my book or do morning pages (or both depending on how much time I get to myself) and just enjoy the silence for a little bit and drink my tea while it’s still hot!
+It is probably the last thing you want to do, especially if you’ve got kids or you’re not getting the best sleep (trust me, I know).
+But having just half hour to yourself before the rest of the house wakes up sets your day off right.
+On a good day, I’ll go to the gym but sometimes I’ll just take myself downstairs make a cup of tea and read my book or do morning pages.( or both depending on how much time I get to myself).
+I just enjoy the silence for a little bit and drink my tea while it’s still hot!

 It’s a simple task that will put you in a positive mindset and give you a sense of accomplishment before the day starts.
 I don’t know what it is, but there’s something psychological about looking at an unmade bed that just makes me feel lazy.
 A tidy bed instantly makes the bedroom look tidier.
 Open your curtains and crack a window open too.
 Get the fresh air flowing.